Chart Color Schemes

 The Gap is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 The Gap has a high level of cultural diversity, with 43.1% of its population born overseas and 41.6% speaking a language other than English at home.
-Christianity is the predominant religion in The Gap, making up 47.8% of its people.
-However, there is an overrepresentation of 'Other' religions, which comprise 3.5% of the population compared to 2.1% across the rest of Northern Territory (NT).
+Christianity is the predominant religion in The Gap, accounting for 47.8% of the population.
+There is an overrepresentation of 'Other' religions in The Gap, comprising 3.5% of the population compared to 2.1% across the rest of Northern Territory (NT).

-In terms of ancestry, the top three represented groups in The Gap are English at 17.3%, Other at 16.4%, and Australian at 15.9%.
-Notably, Filipino representation is higher than average at 4.5% compared to 1.7% regionally, while Australian Aboriginal representation is lower at 12.4% versus the regional average of 28.9%.
-Maori representation is also slightly higher than average at 1.5% compared to 1.1%.
+In terms of ancestry, the top three represented groups are English at 17.3%, Other at 16.4%, and Australian at 15.9%.
+Notably, Filipino ethnicity is overrepresented in The Gap at 4.5% compared to 1.7% regionally, while Australian Aboriginal is underrepresented at 12.4% versus the regional average of 28.9%.
+Maori ethnicity is also slightly overrepresented in The Gap at 1.5% compared to 1.1% regionally.

 Frequently Asked Questions - Diversity